The Tamaskan Dog, also known as the Tam, is a breed of dog that has been selectively bred to look like a wolf dog.

 2. The Tamaskan Dog Is Famous

-This Dog Is North Caroline State Football Team’s Mascot
+This Dog Breed Is North Caroline State Football Team’s Mascot

-Over the past forty years, this dog has made its way into the mainstream media.
+Over the past forty years, the Tamaskan dog has made its way into the mainstream media.

-Since 2010 a Tamaskan named Wave became the live Mascot of North Caroline State Football Team.
+Since 2010 a Tamaskan dog named Wave became the live Mascot of the North Caroline State Football Team.

-A dog of many talents, they have been seen in theatre and on Broadway.
-In 2016, a Tamaskan named Luchta played the role of “The Wolf” in Arthur Miller’s The Crucible.
+A dog breed of many talents, they have been seen in theatre and on Broadway.
+In 2016, a Tamaskan dog named Luchta played the role of “The Wolf” in Arthur Miller’s The Crucible.

-They are often seen in media because of their wolf like appearance, but also due to their highly trainable nature.
+They are often seen in media because of their wolf-like appearance, but also due to their highly trainable working dog nature.

-These dogs were bred to be working dogs, and consequently they are incredibly trainable.
+These dogs were bred to be everyday working dogs, and consequently, they are incredibly trainable.

-This dog has a natural curiosity when it comes to learning, and consequently it may be beneficial to use tools such as a clicker to encourage their learning.
+The Tamaskan dog breed has a natural curiosity when it comes to learning, and consequently it may be beneficial to use tools such as a clicker to encourage their learning.

-It is also important to know that the Tamaskan dog are incredibly loyal dogs, and so punishment should never be used.
-Using positive reinforcement dog training is the best way to guarantee a healthy and happy relationship.
+It is also important to know that the Tamaskan are incredibly loyal dogs, and so punishment should never be used.
+Using positive reinforcement dog training with Tamaskan puppies is the best way to guarantee a healthy and happy relationship with your dog.

 3. They Are Not A Purebred Dog